arc1909/filtering_textual_data/README.md

 # filtering_textual_data

-1.) vrt_parser_custom.py: this python scripts extract the web data coming from suomi24 finnish forum and groups the text segments by argument keyword – groupby
+1.) vrt_parser_custom.py: this python script extracts the web data coming from suomi24 finnish forum and groups the text segments by argument keyword – groupby